When it comes to collecting the royalties your songs earn, there are many types of organizations and societies that may be involved.

 About: SESAC is a relatively small PRO that is open by invitation only.
 It focuses on film and television composers from such hit TV shows as Seinfeld, How I Met Your Mother, and Grey’s Anatomy, and major songwriters like Mariah Carey, Neil Diamond, Adele, and Bob Dylan.
 SESAC also owns and works alongside the Harry Fox Agency, which we will discuss in detail below.

 GMR, Global Music Rights

-Membership Size: Invitation-only, 46,000+ songs licensed
+Membership Size: Invitation-only, more than 56,000 licensed songs

 Official site: globalmusicrights.com